clayh53/tufte-jekyll/README.md

 This tag inserts and image in the side column area.
 Note that an id needs to be specified:

 ```
-blah blah {% marginfigure 'margin-figure-id' 'assets/img/rhino.png' 'This is the caption' %} blah
+blah blah {% marginfigure "margin-figure-id" "assets/img/rhino.png" "This is the caption" %} blah
 ```

 or

 ```
-blah blah {% marginfigure 'margin-figure-id' 'http://example.com/image.jpg' 'This is the caption' %} blah
+blah blah {% marginfigure "margin-figure-id" "http://example.com/image.jpg" "This is the caption" %} blah
 ```

 This needs an ID parameter so that it can be clicked and opened on small screens.
 Again note the absence of the leading slash in the image url when using relative file paths.
 (This is incorrect: `/assets/img/rhino.png`)